Exploring Klezmer: Ashkenazi Music and Songs

 4 reserved parking spaces (with 1 close to an entrance or access to loading zone)

-2 microphones on boom stands, and XLR input to speaker system (if available)
+2 microphones on boom stands, and XLR input to speaker system (if available-please notify YAMA if not)

 1 music stand